Recommended Computers for Culverhouse Students

-- A Dell can be purchased with Accidental Damage coverage.
+- Dell computers can be purchased with Accidental Damage coverage.
 This may be worth the cost if you are particularly hard on your equipment.

 - The University now provides students with access to Office 365.

 - A 13″ screen would be the minimum size we would recommend.
 A 15″ screen is going to make for a larger and heavier computer but it will arguably be better for typing papers and using spreadsheets.

 - The University does not provide support, maintenance, and repair services for personally owned devices.
 Students are expected to work directly with the reseller and manufacturer of their devices.